-Dear (Senator),
+Dear (Member of Congress),

-We, the undersigned national organizations, ask you to support continuation of the federal Safe Routes to School program by co-sponsoring S. 800, the Safe Routes to School Program Reauthorization Act.
+We, the undersigned organizations, ask you to support continuation of the federal Safe Routes to School program by co-sponsoring H.R.
+XXXX / S. XXXX, the Safe Routes to School Program Reauthorization Act.

 Created as part of the SAFETEA-LU transportation bill in 2005, the federal Safe Routes to School program provides schools and communities with funding to retrofit roads with sidewalks, bike lanes, crosswalks and pathways to allow children to more safely walk and bicycle to and from school.
 A smaller percentage of funding also supports walking and bicycling safety education, driver awareness campaigns, and more robust traffic enforcement around schools.